© Asylum Archive 2016

 The ethics debates, however, have evolved largely within the narrow parameters of formal Western philosophy, isolated from decades of rich interrogations around the politics of knowledge production, standpoint, positionality and critical reflexivity, across an array of scholarship and practice from identity politics and race critical, indigenous and post- /decolonial studies, to research methodologies and critical pedagogies.

-In this paper we therefore integrate discussions of ethics and decolonial aesthetics by considering not only the politics of the ‘art plantation’, but of the encounters and circumstances surrounding art-making.
+In 2016 we presented a paper* where we integrated discussions of ethics and decolonial aesthetics by considering not only the politics of the ‘art plantation’, but of the encounters and circumstances surrounding art-making.
 Our starting point, however, is the epistemological perspective of Decolonialidad Europa’s Charter of Decolonial Research Ethics, its fundamental premise being the complete subversion of the all-encompassing, self-authorising power of the white, privileged academic/researcher (or in this case, artist – of any background), and the re/authorisation of subject communities.
 We ask, what is at stake in such relational reconfigurations for ‘radical’/transformative interventions?

-* Paper presented at Risking the Future: Vulnerability, Resistance, Hope, St John’s College, Durham University, 12-13 July 2016
+* Alice Feldman & Vukasin Nedeljkovic.
+'No People Were Harmed in the Making of this Art:The Reflexive Imperative of a DecolonialAest-Ethic Praxis'.
+Paper presented at Risking the Future: Vulnerability, Resistance, Hope, St John’s College, Durham University, 12-13 July 2016

 ©Feldman & Nedeljkovic 2016